 What Paula and Trouper taught me

 I was warming up to the idea of getting a dog in the city.
-I’m originally from the Midwest suburbs and always felt a dog should have a yard of green grass.
+I’m originally from the Midwest suburbs and always felt a dog should have a yard of green grass and not gray concrete.
 But Paula was persistent.
-After I relented she then announced we would select the dog from a shelter.
+After I relented she announced we would select the dog from a shelter.
 I thought a shelter dog would come with a slew of problems.
 But Paula was persistent about the rescue dog.
 So again I relented—but on one condition—we get a small dog with all body parts intact.

 They performed all necessary surgeries sustained from the accident.
 His left eye could not be saved however.
 After a period of recovery they put him up for adoption.
 Paula fell in love with him and it was pretty much a done deal.
 She named him Trouper, because he surly was.